-In April 2013, the Special Master in the Farrell v.
-Cate case released the Twenty-fifth Quarterly Report.
+In October 2013, the Special Master in the Farrell v.
+Cate case released the Twenty-seventh Quarterly Report.

 Farrell is a lawsuit brought to remedy abysmal conditions in the DJJ, the state's lock-up units for young offenders.
 For more information on the case, or to review prior expert and special master reports, please visit the Major Cases page.

 U.S. SUPREME COURT RULES CALIFORNIA PRISON OVERCROWDING UNCONSTITUTIONAL